 Georgia is home to multiple professional and college sports teams, each with a large fan base.
 The state also hosts the Masters Tournament and a number of other high-profile sporting events.
-Of all the types of gambling absent from Georgia, sports betting, and, more specifically, online sports betting appears to be the one with the best chance of becoming legal.
+Of all the types of gambling absent from Georgia, sports betting, and, more specifically, online sports betting appears to be the one with the best chance of legalizing.
 Lawmakers have discussed various types of sports betting legislation in recent years, always with an eye toward funding education programs with potential sports betting revenue.
 In 2021, the Senate passed two bills, one to establish a framework for sports betting and another to ask voters to approve a constitutional amendment to do so.
 But the bills failed to advance despite receiving some support, and a second try in 2022 also came up short.
 Lawmakers in 2023 took a similar approach but suffered the same outcome.
 Legislation that provided a “constitutional workaround” and legislation that would have taken the longer constitutional amendment route were both defeated in the Georgia General Assembly.
-One piece of online-only sports betting legislation remains up for grabs in the waning days of the 2023 legislative session.
+If Georgia does eventually legalize sports betting, expect an online-only system to be their first priority.

-The Georgia Lottery is, by far, the most popular form of legal gambling in the state.
+The Georgia Lottery is by far the most popular form of legal gambling in the state.
 Fiscal year 2022 saw nearly $5.8 billion in total lotto sales, a staggering amount but actually a down year compared to FY2021’s $6 billion in total sales.
 FY2022 also raised $1.5 billion for the state’s educational programs.
 Players can enjoy a variety of state-run drawing games and instant win scratch-offs.
 They can also participate in multi-jurisdictional draw games like Powerball, Mega Millions, and Cash4Life.
 Georgia Lottery players can purchase tickets at more than 8,500 retailers located throughout the state.
 Moreover, Georgia also is one of the few states in the US that allows players to purchase lottery tickets online.

 Daily fantasy sports